msaxena2/logic-types-notes/notes/misc/FOL.md

 Using the above, it becomes obvious that given an interpretation $\nu$ over variables in a propositional/First-order language, there exists a unique homomorphism/ extended interpretation $\overline{\nu}$ into $\{\top,\bot\}$ for the WFFs in said language.
-Both the existence and uniqueness of the function is given by the theorem.
+Both the existence and uniqueness of the function follows from this theorem.

-*Proof of existence using approximating functions*
+*Corollary 1.1: Proof of existence of $\overline{h}$ using approximating functions*

 Let $\overline{h}$ be a union of approximating functions.
 Say a function
 $\nu$ is *acceptable* iff its domain is a subset of $C$, its range is